mspnp/aks-secure-baseline/04-subscription.md

 This is not an exhaustive list of Azure Policies that you can create or assign, and instead an example of the types of polices you should consider having in place.
 Policies like these help prevent a misconfiguration of a service that would expose you to unplanned compliance concerns.
 Let the Azure control plane guard against configurations that are untenable for your compliance requirements as an added safeguard.
 While we deploy policies at the subscription and resource group scope, your organization may also utilize management groups.
 We've found it's best to also ensure your local subscription and resource groups have "scope-local" policies specific to its needs, so it doesn't take a dependency on a higher order policy existing or not -- even if that leads to a duplication of policy.

 Also, depending on your workload subscription scope, some of the policies applied above may be better suited at the subscription level (like no public AKS clusters).
-Since we don't assume you're coming to this walk through with a dedicated subscription, we've scoped the restrictions to only those resource groups we ask you to create.
+Since we don't assume you're coming to this walkthrough with a dedicated subscription, we've scoped the restrictions to only those resource groups we ask you to create.
 Apply your policies where it makes the most sense to do so in your final implementation.

 ### Security Center activated